rkillickdev/the-coffee-run/README.md

 **6.**  Current Time 1 Hour behind London time:

-AS the coffee shop is based in London, I wanted to make sure that order times were based on the correct timezone.
+As the coffee shop is based in London, I wanted to make sure that order times were based on the correct timezone.
 To solve this, I imported the pytz module and passed in ‘Europe/London’ as an argument:

 ```python
 now = datetime.now(pytz.timezone("Europe/London"))